nephoseu/JJPowerPlatform/PowerAutomate/Lab3.md

 1. Sign in to [Power Automate](https://make.powerautomate.com).

-2. Find an existing flow which has date/time data type and select **Edit** to add an action or create a manually triggered flow and add MSN Weather connector.
+2. Use an existing flow from Lab 2 which has date/time data type and select **Edit**.
+Use Time received property of the e-mail trigger (dynamic data).

 3. In the **Search** box, type **convert time zone** and choose the built-in **Convert time zone** operation.